-The average temperature for the month is 60 F with an average high of 69 F and an average low of 48 F. You can expect about one-quarter of the month will have some rainy days—about 8 days out of 30 may experience some rain.
+The average temperature for the month is 60 F with an average high of 69 F and an average low of 48 F. You can expect that about one-quarter of the month will have some rainy days—about 8 days out of 30 may experience some rain.

 What to Pack

 September Events in Montreal

 - The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
 This annual event coincides with one of China's favorite festivals, the Moon Festival, a harvest season celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.

 - Le Burger Week: Every year, from September 1 to September 7, restaurants from different cities across Canada (Montreal included) make special burgers just for Le Burger Week.
 Burger-lovers all over get a chance to discover these delicious creations and vote for their favorite ones while the chefs can experiment and present their newest creations.